VCU Rams men's basketball: Anthony Grant era

 In his first year as head coach, Anthony Grant led the Rams to a school-record 28 wins.
 The Rams finished the season 28–7, also setting a school and CAA conference record with 16 wins in conference play.
 Grant, who also set a school record for most wins by a first-year head coach, was named the CAA Coach of the Year.
-The Rams were 16–2 in conference play and captured the CAA Regular season Championship before capturing the CAA Conference tournament Championship in thrilling fashion as Eric Maynor burst onto the national scene by scoring 9 points in the final 1:55 to bury the George Mason Patriots, finishing with 14 of his 20 points in the second half.
+The Rams were 16–2 in conference play and captured the CAA regular season championship before capturing the CAA conference tournament championship in thrilling fashion as Eric Maynor burst onto the national scene by scoring 9 points in the final 1:55 to bury the George Mason Patriots, finishing with 14 of his 20 points in the second half.
 Maynor also had 7 rebounds, 4 assists and 3 steals in the victory.

-The Rams entered the 2007 NCAA tournament as the No. 11 seed in the West region and upset the No. 6 seed Duke Blue Devils 79–77 on a game-winning bucket from just beyond the free-throw line by Eric Maynor in the final seconds of the game.
+The Rams entered the 2007 NCAA tournament as the No. 11 seed in the West Region and upset the No. 6 seed Duke 79–77 on a game-winning bucket from just beyond the free-throw line by Eric Maynor in the final seconds of the game.

 The Rams good fortune did not continue into the next round, however, where they were eliminated by the No. 3 seed Pittsburgh Panthers.
 The Rams squad showed outstanding poise in the second-half by forcing overtime after trailing 41–26 at halftime.
 They would go on to lose by a score of 84–79.

 The next year the Rams would win their second straight CAA regular season championship, posting a 24–8 overall record, 15–3 in conference play, but fall short in the conference tournament in a heartbreaking upset to William & Mary in the semi-finals.
 The Rams missed an at-large bid for the NCAA tournament but instead received an invitation to play in the NIT.
-The Rams heartbreak continued as they were upset on their home court in the first round by old-time Sun Belt Conference rival, the UAB Blazers 80–77 as a late comeback fell just short.
+The Rams heartbreak continued as they were upset on their home court in the first round by old-time Sun Belt Conference rival, UAB 80–77 as a late comeback fell just short.